abibbs/devcolor-faq-bot/README.md

 An AI-powered chatbot that answers Frequently Asked Questions about [/dev/color](https://devcolor.org/) using OpenAI's advanced language models and RAG (Retrieval Augmented Generation) technology.

 I opted for a Web Interface so reviewers can demo and interact with the chatbot directly (see [**Demo**](https://github.com/abibbs/devcolor-faq-bot/blob/main/README.md#demo) section below).
+The chat service contains an API layer which allows it to be consumed via a Command Line Interface (CLI).

 ## Key Features
 - AI-powered responses using OpenAI's language models